brunomaga/brunomaga.github.io/_posts/2024-01-19-Mixture-of-Experts.md

     loss_per_expert = (torch.stack([mse_expert_i(i) for i in range(8)])*probs) # B*T*experts
     return loss_per_expert.sum(-1) # B*T, 1 value per token
 ```

+An important observation related to the behaviour of the MoEs, where the authors observed that

+> the learning procedure divides up a vowel discrimination task into appropriate subtasks, each of which can be solved by a very simple expert network.

 ### 2014 [Learning Factored Representations in a Deep Mixture of Experts](https://arxiv.org/abs/1312.4314)